Women's cinema: 2000s-present

 In the 2000s women directed films made in Hollywood have started making more money than ever, with highest grossing films getting 100 million or even up to billion dollar grosses.

 Anne Fletcher has directed seven studio-financed films: Step Up (2006), 27 Dresses (2008), The Proposal (2009) The Guilt Trip (2012), Hot Pursuit (2015), Dumplin' (2018), and Hocus Pocus 2 (2022) which have gone on to gross over $343 million at the US box office and $632 million worldwide.

 Catherine Hardwicke's films have grossed a cumulative total of $551.8 million.
 Her most successful films are Twilight (2008) and Red Riding Hood (2011).

 Nancy Meyers has enjoyed success with her five features: The Parent Trap (1998), What Women Want (2000), Something's Gotta Give (2003), The Holiday (2006) and It's Complicated (2009) which have amassed $1,157 million worldwide.
 Before she started her directorial career she wrote some other successful films like Private Benjamin (1980) for which she was nominated for the Academy Award for Best Original Screenplay, Baby Boom (1987) or Father of the Bride (1991).

 Sofia Coppola is a critically acclaimed director who has also had financial success.
-Her award-winning directorial debut film Lost in Translation (2003) grossed over $119 million.
+Her directorial debut film Lost in Translation (2003) grossed over $119 million.
 The Virgin Suicides (1999), Marie Antoinette (2006) and The Bling Ring (2013) were also successful.
 At the 2017 Cannes Film Festival, Sophia Coppola won the Best Director award for her work on the drama film The Beguiled, becoming the second woman in the festival's history to win the award.
 Her niece Gia Coppola is also a notable woman filmmaker.

 Ava DuVernay is the director of the critically acclaimed Selma (2014) as well as the first African American woman to direct a triple-digit-budgeted film, A Wrinkle in Time (2018).

-Another notable modern director Greta Gerwig, has directed two films, Lady Bird (2017) and Little Women (2019), both of which earned nominations for the Academy Award for Best Picture.
+Another notable modern director Greta Gerwig, has directed two films, Lady Bird (2017) and Little Women (2019), which both earned nominations for the Academy Award for Best Picture.
+Her third film, Barbie (2023), had the biggest opening weekend for a female director with $162 million at the box office.

 Jennifer Lee, director of smash hits Frozen and Frozen II, is the first female director of a Walt Disney Animation Studios feature film and the first female director of a feature film that earned more than $1 billion in gross box office revenue.

 Chloe Zhao is a Chinese born film director who is best known for her work in Hollywood.
 Zhao became the first Asian woman, the first woman of color and the second woman ever to win Best Director for her 2020 film Nomadland.
 In 2021 she directed the ensemble cast superhero film Eternals.
 She moved to Los Angeles from Beijing as a teenager.
 Her work is heavily censored in China.

 Highest grossing women film directors whose films have earned more than 180 million dollars include Nancy Meyers, Elizabeth Banks, Catherine Hardwicke, Betty Thomas, Brenda Chapman, Vicky Jenson, Jennifer Lee, Patty Jenkins, Anna Boden — all of them are US Hollywood filmmakers.